History Department (HIS)

 Survey of the Middle East

-This course is an introductory course designed for students who would like to understand better the history and cultures of the Middle East but who have had little exposure to the region or even to the study of history.
+This is an introductory course designed for students who would like to better understand the history and cultures of the Middle East and who have had little to no exposure to the region or even to the study of history.
 It covers the political, social, cultural, and economic Middle East from the rise of Islam to the present.
-We will select several major themes: the message of Islam, the development of Islamic civilization, Ottoman and Iranian cultures, responses to European imperialism, and nationalist and religious movements.
-Credits generated in this course apply as electives in the major or minor.
+We select several major themes: the message of Islam, the development of Islamic civilization, Ottoman and Iranian cultures, responses to European imperialism, and nationalist and religious movements.
 Offered Annually.

 HIS 280 Cr.3